cloudfoundry/honeycomb-ginkgo-reporter/README.md

 ## Adding Moar Data

-You'll probably want to add some tags to your events.
+You'll probably want to add some tags to your events, so you can break down your test failures by independent variables, and figure out what's causing your test failures.

+You may also want to filter out tests from specific runs, from specific environments, or tests that were run under specific conditions.

 You can add tags in two sets: Global and Custom.
 ```